chipwhisp/chipwhisp/README.md

 How to code....
 I dont know how to code guys.
 Guys.
 And i made a github.....
 Imagine.

-im gonna make my strawpage kd inspired wow as if ill even finish it
+im gonna make my strawpage tenna  or something

-DELTARUNE PLAYERS HOW DO YOU BEAT JEVIL
+/as if ill even finish it